About the Institute

 The African Heritage Emerging Student Leaders Institute (AHESLI) was created in 2015 as a response to the needs of Black/African American students in Northeast Wisconsin.
 It is a leadership opportunity for Black high school, college students, and K-12 school staff.
 AHESLI promotes higher education, career exploration, and job opportunities for students.
 The institute occurs in February.

-Students are involved in culturally relevant learning experiences that empower them to be successful at schools in predominantly white communities.
+High School Student leaders are involved in culturally relevant learning experiences that empower them to be successful at schools in predominantly white communities.
 As scholars, they are exposed to college admission, career exploration, and identity development workshops.
 Conference participants engage in interactive activities.

 Call To 100 African American Professionals